dfrankes/mongohook/README.md

 client.collection('mycollection').before('insertOne', (args) => {
     // args is an array with all the original method arguments
-    // You can for example modify a insertOne query like this
+    // You can for example modify a insertOne query like this args['0'].createdAt = new Date();
-    // The query you execute will look like this db.mycollection.insertOne({hello: 'world})
-    // Now you if you want to for example add a createdAt date you can do it like this
-    // since index 0 contains the object to insert args['0'].createdAt = new Date();

     // return the original arguments